Kuborros/FP2Lib/README.md

 ### Usage:

 This library is auto-installed by the mod manager, and exposes no player-visible components in-game.

 If you wish to use it _without_ the mod manager, you can install it from the Releases tab like any other mod.

-It's main functionality is handled internally, depending on other installed mods which depend on it.
+While it's main functionality is handled internally, depending on other installed mods which depend on it, some of the functions can be managed by the config file.
-Some of the functions can be managed by the config file.

 Example config file contains following options which can be edited by hand:
 ```ini
 [Debug]